babarot/blog/README.md

-# blog
+# blog—Makes writing blogs easier!

 <p align="center">
   <img src="docs/v2.png" width="600">
 </p>

 This is a CLI tool that makes writing blog posts easier.
 It is primarily designed for publishing on [tellme.tokyo](https://tellme.tokyo).

 When you run this app with the `edit` command, you can browse and select existing articles using a user-friendly UI.
 Internally, this app runs a [Hugo](https://gohugo.io/) server as a background process, allowing you to access [http://localhost:1313](http://localhost:1313) while writing—without needing to start the Hugo server manually!